andreasdominik/SnipsGoogleTTS/README.md

 ```
 say en Hello I am snips.
 How are you?
 ```
+The first argument is the language code; all other args will be concatenated as text to be spoken.

-All generated audio files will be added to the cache, so the `say`-command can be used to add sentences to the cache.
+All generated audio files will be added to the cache.
+Therefore the `say`-command can be used to explicitly add sentences to the cache (Snips will make no on-line requests for already cached sentences).
+If you want to change the voice, the must be deleted.

 ### 3. Prepare the environment for the google API